Fight Club (1999)

 Violence & Gore

 - The Narrator shoots himself through the cheek to kill his alternate self, or Tyler Durden.
-Tyler is seen with a bullet hole on the back of his head and he collapses, dead.
+Lots of blood then gushes out from the wound and down his neck.
+Tyler is seen with a graphic and gory bullet hole on the back of his head and he collapses, dead.